ONEARMY/community-platform/packages/emulators-docker/README.md

 [ ] - Integrate as backend for app start
 [ ] - Populate seed data
 [ ] - Provide as image on dockerhub
-[ ] - Add docker-compose image for easier customisation
+[ ] - Add docker-compose image for easier customisation/volume mapping
 [ ] - Documentation

 ## Known Issues